vladfr/arko/README.md

 * ~~!!DONE the Execution service needs to call a Job Scheduler~~
 * ~~DONE The Job Scheduler needs to receive the list of slaves with all their methods and it needs to schedule a job on one of the slaves~~
 * ~~DONE Executor opens a connection to the slave, runs the job and waits for a reply~~
-* The Scheduler needs to ask the Slave if it can accept the Job / Or is it the EXECUTOR?
+* The Scheduler needs to ask the Slave if it can accept the Job / Or is it the EXECUTOR that needs to ask?
+* * slaves need to have a common endpoint for this; this should be another published gRPC service

 #### Master / Slave messaging
-* we need to add messaging to the Executor so Master can pass params to the Slave (?)
+* ~~DONEwe need to add messaging to the Executor so Master can pass params to the SlaveDONE~~
+* implement streaming output from slave to maser to client

 #### Authentication
 * all gRPC comms should be done over TLS (is this enough? do we need an extra token for slaves to auth?)
 * Do slaves need AuthZ at all?
-* slaves should not accept any connections from anywhere else than master
+* slaves should not accept any connections from anywhere else than master ???

 #### The UI
 * build a simple UI with React/Vue